ympek/floodsar/docs/README.md

 * `pol`, which is a polarization of the image; either `VV` or `VH`.
 * `extension`, which is the image file extension, e.g, `.tif`, specified using the `-e` parameter (default is `.tif`).

-The .csv file (provided using the `-h` parameter) with the river gauge data should have two comma-separated columns without any header (no column names).
+The .csv file (provided using the `-g` parameter) with the river gauge data should have two comma-separated columns without any header (no column names).
 The first column should have a YYYYMMDD date of the observation and the second column should have a numerical value of the observation (water level or discharge), e.g:

 ```
 20150121,1.2